 Jay: We know that Joe Budden has a strong fan base.
 They followed him from his DJ Clue days to his Def Jam run to the creation of JoeBuddenTV in the late 2000s and followed him all the way to his current days as a podcasting mogul.
 Not only he has a strong fan base, Rory, Mal, Parks, and affiliates of the podcast like Ice and Ish, Savon, and Alex aka Screenman, started to grow their fan base with their excellent The Need To Know Podcast.
-There are hives such as Sicko Hive, Parks Hive, the Icicles (referencing to the fanbase Ice has), and more that have formed as fan groups for every one of the Joe Budden Podcast or just fans of the podcast in general.
+There are hives such as Sicko Hive, Parks Hive, the Icicles (referencing the fanbase Ice has), and more that have formed as fan groups for everyone of the Joe Budden Podcast team or just fans of the podcast in general.

 These Hives are truly RIDE OR DIE for the podcast and who they are fans of.
 With being the individual to manage the Facebook, Twitter, and Instagram accounts for the brand, how is it interacting with the multitude of fan bases that the Podcast has influenced?
 Are the experiences different on Patreon and the “Discord Streets”?
 The Patreon and Discord pages can be accessed if someone subscribes to the Patreon page that the JBP has for exclusive content that does not make it onto the podcast recordings and YouTube visuals.